SeekDaSky/Sok/README.md

 ## Overview

 ​	Sok can manage server and client sockets, it is multithreaded on JVM and single-threaded on Native and JS.
 All platforms implement the same interface.
 There is a few platform-specific behaviour that [are listed here](#platform-specific-behaviours).
-The behaviour of the library is a quite similar with the [Java NIO technologies](https://en.wikipedia.org/wiki/Non-blocking_I/O_(Java)):
+The behaviour of the library is a quite similar to the [Java NIO technology](https://en.wikipedia.org/wiki/Non-blocking_I/O_(Java)):

 - Everything is buffer based
 - I/O operations update the buffer cursor and respect the buffer limit